dustlang/cargo/src/doc/src/reference/unstable.md

 ## Unstable Features

-Experimental Cargo features are only available on the [nightly channel].
+Experimental Payload features are only available on the [nightly channel].
 You are encouraged to experiment with these features to see if they meet your needs, and if there are any issues or problems.
 Check the linked tracking issues listed below for more information on the feature, and click the GitHub